 Despite its success, the Cognitive Interview has several recognized limitations:

-- Requires Cooperative Subjects: The CI assumes a willing and motivated respondent.
-It is generally not useful or applicable when interviewing uncooperative suspects.
+- Requires Cooperative Subjects: The CI assumes a willing, motivated witness and is not useful with uncooperative suspects.

 Enhanced Cognitive Interview (ECI)

-The ECI retains the four core mnemonic stages but embeds them into a much broader, 13-phase structure designed to improve the overall experience for the interviewee.
+The ECI keeps the four core mnemonic stages.
+It embeds them in a broader, 13-phase structure built around the interviewee’s experience.

 Structural Framework and Mnemonic Phases

-The ECI utilizes a comprehensive 13-phase structure to guide investigators systematically.
+The ECI organises the four mnemonic techniques into a comprehensive 13-phase structure that guides investigators systematically.

 Within this comprehensive framework, the core memory techniques are specifically mapped to distinct phases of the interview: